-Graph Coloring is so difficult, it can even be restricted further and yet remain NP-complete.
-Recall that a graph is planar if it can be drawn in the plane (on a piece of paper, if you like) so that no two edges cross one another.
+Graph Coloring is so difficult, it can even be restricted further and remain NP-complete.
+A graph is planar if it can be drawn in the plane (on a piece of paper, if you like) so that no two edges cross one another.

-Definition 15.16.
+Definition 17.28.
 The Planar 3-Coloring Problem is the following decision problem.